 ✔️ Your custom field already exists in your account, and is mapped correctly

 If you haven't created the custom field in your account yet, you'll need to do that first before you can map your form or landing page's field to it.
 Don't worry, we have a separate tutorial on that here!

-NOTE: The 'Custom field label' setting only has to do with what the field is labelled as on your form.
+NOTE: The "Custom field label" setting has to do with only what the field is labeled as on your form.
 As a result, changing the field's label will have no effect on where that field's data is sent or stored within your ConvertKit account.